bhuisgen/neon-webdocs/docs/neon/configuration/server/listeners/modules/tls/index.md

     # highlight-end
 ```

-- The instance listens on all network interfaces with port 443.
+- The **default** listener listens on all network interfaces with port 443.
 - TLS is enabled with a CA certificate, a server certificate and its private key.

 ## Directives